 At Prism Family Law we often meet with wives or husbands who say that they are thinking about living separate and apart from their spouse, but there are many reasons why, if a marriage has truly broken down, it is a bad idea to just simply separate.
-A simple separation rather than a divorce can lead to many problems.

 Advice to Wives whose Husbands want to separate but not divorce

 Firstly, if the marriage has truly broken down irretrievably and so is beyond repair and possible reconciliation then it is almost always possible to issue a divorce petition immediately.

 You do not need the permission, consent or co-operation of your spouse to issue a divorce petition and so long as you have been married for at the very least one year there is no other barrier to seeking a divorce from the family court.